marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fnum.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FNUM, file operation, file number

 .. _fnum:

-.. index:: FNUM

-.. index:: file operation, file number

 FNUM --- File number function
 *****************************